Dream Class Conclusion

 Each session began with prayer, meditation, and time for personal sharing.
 This practice and taking "time in" is helpful, I find, for building an intimate group dynamic and creating a gentle atmosphere for the content of the program to unfold in.
 Several tears were shed during this time when the girls opened their hearts and shared forthrightly about their challenges with pursuing their education.

 What are those difficulties?
-All of their parents, who come from poor and uneducated backgrounds, have not gone to college and by in large do not see the value of it, especially given the prevailing tradition of girls marrying around this time.
+All of their parents, who come from poor and uneducated backgrounds, have not gone to college and, by and large, do not see the value of it, especially given the prevailing tradition of girls marrying around this time.

 It is virtually impossible to go against the wishes of your family and make independent decisions but each has done so anyway because of how strongly they feel about their education.
 Pushing back like this hasn't been easy.